Davide01/language-classification/README.md

 python download_data.py
 ```

 You must specify the language code (da/sv/no) and the title of the topic for which the data should be downloaded.
 The title must be specified in the language you want to download for.
 For the training data the Politics and Nature title was used.
-The more topics and data you download the bigger the vocalbulary and the model will be, thus the more accurate predictions you will get.
+For training the model 81000 data samples were used, which was divided into train and test set.
+The constructed vocabulary consisted of 164700 words.
+The more topics and data you download the bigger the vocalbulary will be, thus the more accurate predictions you will get.

 ## Preprocessing